cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 "
 ```

+### Conclusion
 Now return to the polling terminal.
-Observe that requests to the application API have at no point been encumbered, which is to say there has been a seamless rotation of the database credentials.
+Observe that requests to the application API are not affected by the password rotation - we continue to be able to query the application as usual, without interruption!.

-## Review complete sample repository
+## Review Complete Tutorial With Scripts

-We've created a [complete sample repository](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo) that contains all the artifacts (configuration and kubernetes manifests) mentioned above and scripts to automate the steps.
-The scripts and artifacts are configurable to suite your needs.

-A comprehensive [README.md](https://github.com/conjurinc/secretless/blob/master/demos/k8s-demo/README.md) has been provided to guide you through the repository.
+Check out [our tutorial on github](https://github.com/conjurinc/secretless/tree/master/demos/k8s-demo), complete with shell scripts for walking through the steps of the tutorial yourself and configurable to suite your needs.